chesahkalu/azure_administrator/storage.md

 ---

+## Azure Storage Account

+- An Azure Storage account is a `unique namespace` in Azure that provides `storage services`.
+The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
+Data in your Azure storage account is durable and highly available, secure, and scalable.
+You can use your storage account to store and retrieve large amounts of unstructured data, such as documents, media files, backups, and logs.

+- When you create a storage account, you have the option to choose the `performance tier` of the account.
+The performance tier determines the `replication strategy` that is used to store your data.
+The performance tier also determines the `access tier` that is used to store your data.
+The performance tier and access tier that you choose for your storage account affect the cost of storing data in your account.
+The performance tier and access tier that you choose also affect the availability and durability of your data.
+Types of performance tiers are

+    - `Standard`: General-purpose v-2 storage accounts that provide access to Azure Storage services such as `Blobs`, `Files`, `Queues`, and `Tables`.
+Standard storage accounts are backed by magnetic drives and are the most cost-effective option.
+    - `Premium`: High-performance storage accounts that provide access to Azure Blob Storage, Azure Files, Azure Queues, and Azure Tables.
+Premium storage accounts are backed by solid-state drives (SSDs) and are suitable for I/O-intensive applications. `Premium` storage accounts are available only for `Block Blobs` and `Page Blobs`.`Premium files` billing is based on the provisioned size of the file share.
+The provisioned size is the maximum size that the file share can grow to, even if it is empty.
+The provisioned size is specified in `GiB` and is billed at the `premium file share rate`.
+The provisioned size is rounded up to the nearest `GiB`.
+The minimum provisioned size for a file share is `100 GiB`.
+The maximum provisioned size for a file share is `100 TiB`.

+Types of access tiers are `Hot`, `Cool`, and `Archive`.

 ## Azure Storage services

 - **Azure Blob Storage**: Store and manage unstructured data as `Objects` or `Blobs`(Binary Large Objects).
 Blobs can be text or binary files, such as documents, media files, and application installers.
 They can also store data for backup, restore, disaster recovery, and archiving.
 Objects in Blob Storage can be accessed from anywhere in the world via `HTTP or HTTPS`.
 Users or client applications can access blobs via `URLs`, the Azure Storage REST API, Azure PowerShell, the Azure CLI, or an Azure Storage client library.
 The storage client libraries are available for multiple languages, including .NET, Java, Node.js, Python, PHP, and Ruby.